vladimir-tutin/Plex-Auto-Collections/README.md

 | :-- | :-- |
 | `append` | Only Add Items to the Collection |
 | `sync` | Add & Remove Items from the Collection |

-Setting the `cache` attribute to true will cause the program to create a cache file that allows for faster ID mapping on future runs.
-Every entry in the cache will update on a interval that can be specified setting  `cache_update_interval` to an integer greater then 0 to represent how many days in between updates.

 Lastly, if you need help finding your Plex authentication token, please see Plex's [support article](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).